Palamu fort: History

 The old fort in the plains, which existed even before the Chero dynasty, was built by the King of Raksel Dynasty.
 However, it was during the reign of King Medini Ray (also spelled Medini Rai), who ruled for thirteen years from 1658 to 1674 in Palamau.
 The old fort was rebuilt into a defensive structure.
 Ray was a Chero tribal king.
 His rule extended to areas in South Gaya and Hazaribagh.
 He attacked Doisa now known as Navratangarh (33 mi from Ranchi) and defeated the Nagvanshi Raja Raghunath Shah.
 With war bounty he constructed the lower fort close to Satbarwa, and this fort became famous in the history of the district.

 The Mughals, during the reign of Emperor Akbar, under the command of Raja Man Singh, invaded in 1574, but subsequently his contingent at Palamau was defeated in 1605 following the death of Akbar.
-During the reign of jahangir, the Subedar of Patna and Palamau tried to impose a tribute on the Raksel rulers which they refused to pay.
+During the reign of Jahangir, the Subedar of Patna and Palamau tried to impose a tribute on the Raksel rulers which they refused to pay.
 This resulted in three attacks in series by the Mughals.

-The rulers of Raksel Dynasty in 1613 CE were invaded by the Chero under Bhagwant Rai with the aid ofchiefs, the ancestors of The Thakurais of Ranka and Chainpur.
+The rulers of Raksel Dynasty in 1613 CE were invaded by the Chero under Bhagwant Rai with the aid of chiefs, the ancestors of The Thakurais of Ranka, Namudag and Chainpur.

 When the Raksel Raja Man Singh then ruling Palamu was out of capital Bhagwant Rai seized power.
 On hearing this news Raja Man Singh made no efforts to regain his kingdom of Palamu, retreated into Surguja and established the Raksel of Surguja.
 Surguja State was one of the main princely states of Central India during the period of the British Raj.